Blog Post

 What is an OG image?

-There’s a bit of confusion on the net as to what a landing page is.
+There’s a bit of confusion online about what a landing page is.

-In SEO terms a landing page is developed around a specific topic or product.
-People carry on a search and click on these.
+In optimisation terms, a landing page is developed around a specific topic or product.
+People continue searching and click on these.
 They are strong pages containing your best content.

 The home page is often quite generalised on a website or a blog – you can hardly niche it down because you need so much information on it.

-Think carefully about each of your services or products and split them up into individual landing pages.
+Think carefully about each of your products or services and split them into individual landing pages.
 Make the key phrases unique for each one and target them to a specific audience.

 Category pages can be targeted too.